Photo: Tom Scalisi for Bob Vila

 The most common materials for tool bags are thick nylon, canvas, and polyester.
 They’ll withstand a lot of weight and sharp tools won’t poke through the sides.
 Rubber makes a top-notch base for a tool bag due to its durability and non-slip attributes.
 Inexpensive bags made of cheaper materials like faux leather and low-grade nylon are bound to rip prematurely and end up costing more in the long run when it comes time to replace them.

 Zippers and Buckles

-There’s no sense organizing a tool bag if everything falls out of it when you drive off the job site.
-These bags are meant to be closed and secured, so make sure the bag you choose uses a high-quality zipper or buckle system.
-Look for large, nylon zippers with pull tabs that you can operate with a gloved hand.
+There’s no sense organizing a tool bag if everything falls out of it in the truck or backseat.
+These bags are meant to be closed and secured, so make sure any bag chosen uses a high-quality zipper or buckle system.
+Look for large, nylon zippers with pull tabs that operate with a gloved hand.
 As for buckles, look for traditional bags with metal buckles and leather straps, which will hold up well over time.
-If you prefer more lightweight buckles, go for durable nylon over plastic.
+If there’s a preference for lightweight buckles, go for durable nylon over plastic.

 Size and Intended Use

 Tool bags come in all shapes, sizes, and styles—some are tailored toward particular trades while others are general catch-alls—in sizes commonly ranging from 14 to 24 inches.
 That’s why it’s important to consider the type of use the bag is likely to see before buying one.

 If it’s headed to a job site every day with a lot of large, heavy tools, a 14- or 16-inch bag with a 50-pocket main compartment won’t be much good; a 20- or 24-inch bag with fewer pockets and ample room for large tools would do better.
 Conversely, if the tool bag serves as a caddy for carrying tools from the garage to the house, a smaller bag with lots of storage pockets might be the best tool bag.